-The status for Wicket 9.x is: in development.
+The status for Wicket 9.x is: supported.

 To see what changed in these releases you can read the change log.